rampal-punia/Django-Advanced-Boilerplate/README.md

 # Django Advance Boilerplate

 Django boilerplate for any scalable WebApp project.
 Equipped with users app, celery, lightbox.js, dropzone.js and cropper.js.

-## What's included

-### Project level
+## Project Structure

-1. app folder
-    - to keep all the apps at one place.
+- Separate app folder containing all apps

-2. requirements folder
-    Separate for base, development, production & testing

-3. secrets.json
+    - Apps details:
+        - singleimages: To upload single image at a time using django forms and models.

+        - multipleimages: To upload multiple images using django forms and models.

+        - croppedimages: To upload single original image using django forms and models, and then cropping that image(using cropperjs) and storing all cropped images corresponding to the orig image.

+        - dropzoneimages: To upload multiple images using dropzonejs.

+        - Users: A users app with login, logout and sign up pages.

+- Reusable/Pluggable Apps
+    - All apps can be added to other projects with tweaking a little.

+- Secrets.json
-    - to store database, email backend credentials and the secret-key
+    - To store database, email backend credentials and the secret-key

-4. Asset/static
+- Asset/static
     - Local static files with, bootstrap

-5. Templates folder
+- Templates folder
     - base.html
     - partials folder contains _nav, _paginator, _scripts and other html file

+- Requirements folder
+    - Separate for base, development, production & testing

-### Other Python Packages
+## Other Python Packages
 1. django-crispy-forms
 2. Pillow
 3. Django-cleanup
+4. OpenCV

-### Task queue manager
+## Task queue manager
 1. Celery

-### Javascript
+## Javascript
-1. Ekko-lightbox
-2. Dropzonejs
-3. Cropperjs
+- Ekko-lightbox: To display images in a lightbox.

+- Dropzonejs: To upload multiple images

+- Cropperjs: To crop an image at front-end

 ## Requirements
 ```bash